Need help with your Discussion

 Organizational Theory

-An organization refers to a group of people working together to achieve a common objective (Czarniawska-Joerges, 2006).
-Each individual in the organization has their own specific part to play as they contribute to the organization’s common goal.
-The aim of working as a group is to utilize the individual strengths of people in the organization to achieve more than what could be achieved if the people were working individually.
+An organization is a group of people working together to achieve a common objective (Czarniawska-Joerges, 2006).
+Each individual in the organization has a specific part to play as they contribute to its common goal.
+The aim of working as a group is to utilize the individual strengths of the organization to achieve more than what could be achieved if the people were working individually.
 Business organizations aim to deliver goods and services to their clients as they yield profits.

 A description of the theory

-Over the years, researchers have come up with various theories that attempt to explain the dynamics of business organizations.
-Some of the areas covered include decision-making in business organizations, power distribution, conflict resolution, and ways of achieving organizational change.
-According to Jeffrey Pfeffer, organizational theory studies interdisciplinary focus on the effects of social organizations on the behavior of people towards the organizations, the effects of individual actions on the organization’s performance, performance and success of organizations, and the effects of various environments such as political, economic, social, and cultural environment on the performance of organizations (Czarniawska-Joerges, 2006).
+Over the years, researchers have developed various theories attempting to explain business organizations’ dynamics.
+Some areas covered include decision-making in business organizations, power distribution, conflict resolution, and ways of achieving organizational change.
+According to Jeffrey Pfeffer, organizational theory studies interdisciplinary focus on the effects of social organizations on the behavior of people towards the organizations, the impact of individual actions on the organization’s performance, performance and success of organizations, and the consequences of various environments such as political, economic, social, and cultural environment on the performance of organizations (Czarniawska-Joerges, 2006).

-The open-system theory is the most common among the organizational theories covered by researchers.
-There are many other theories considered by various researchers based on the purpose of the study; some researchers blend the theories to develop the most valid argument on which to base their actions.
-Changes in organizational structures, operation environment, and competitive nature of operation also motivate the blending of organizational theories to match the situation under study.
+The open-system theory is the most common among the organizational ideas covered by researchers.
+There are many other theories considered by various researchers based on the purpose of the study; some researchers blend the concepts to develop the most valid argument on which to base their actions.
+Changes in organizational structures, operation environment, and competitive nature also motivate blending of organizational theories to match the situation under study.

 A review of the literature based on the chosen theory that includes at least eight references.
-The review of literature should start with a broad scope and narrow down to your specific organization.
+The literature study should start with a broad scope and narrow it down to your specific organization.

 The modern organizational theory is based on the concepts developed in the 1900s during the industrial revolution.
-Most of the research in that period that is applicable in modern business is the research conducted by Max Weber, a German sociologist.
-According to his research, bureaucracies with bureaucrats as the staff perfectly represented the organizational structure (Lepsius & Wendt, n.d.).
-He believed that they applied legal and absolute authority, logic, and order in their operations.
-In such a structure, the responsibilities of workers are clearly defined, and there are clearly stated rules that define rules, policies, and procedures that control the behaviors of stakeholders.
+Most of the research in that period applicable to contemporary business is conducted by Max Weber, a German sociologist.
+According to his study, bureaucracies with bureaucrats as the staff perfectly represented the organizational structure (Lepsius & Wendt, n.d.).
+He believed they applied legal and absolute authority, logic, and order in their operations.
+In such a structure, the responsibilities of workers are clearly defined, and there are state rules that define rules, policies, and procedures that control the behaviors of stakeholders.
 Like many other theories of that period, Weber’s theory reflected the impersonal focus on people’s character in the organization.
 Personal weaknesses and imperfections were viewed to be detrimental to the efficiency of the operation of an organization.
 This theory provided the basis for process efficiency, the division of labor, and authority.

 The two theories mentioned above got popular and were majorly implemented in most organizations in the mid-1900s.
 This was due to the influence of Fredrick W. Taylor in his book called Principles Of Scientific Management.
 Taylor outlined the theories in this book and applied them on American factory floors, clearly defining the role of training, employee incentives, employee recruitment, and work standards.
 He also outlined how these factors impacted the performance of the organization.

 The research, surprisingly, failed to show a positive correlation between working conditions and productivity.
-In one research, for instance, it was indicated that productivity escalated when illumination was increased.
-However, it also indicated that productivity increased when the lighting was reduced.
+In one study, for instance, it was indicated that productivity escalated when illumination was increased.
+However, it also showed that productivity increased when the lighting was reduced.
 These were two contradicting results for one condition.
-The research indicated that the innate characteristics of humans have a greater influence on the organization’s performance than mechanistic incentives offered.
+The research showed that the innate characteristics of humans have a more significant influence on the organization’s performance than mechanistic incentives offered.
 This research mainly emphasized the importance of group interaction, human management skills, and other social relationships at the workplace and how they affect organizational performance.

 Abraham Maslow’s hierarchy of human needs was introduced in organizations.
-The theory assumes that humans have different needs and, therefore, need to be motivated by different incentives and that the needs of humans change from time to time (Pichère et al., 2015).
-This meant that employees needed different forms of motivation at different times to boost their productivity.
+The theory assumes that humans have different needs and, therefore, need to be motivated by various incentives and that the needs of humans change from time to time (Pichère et al., 2015).
+This meant that employees needed other forms of motivation at different times to boost their productivity.

 Open system theory.

 Traditional theories viewed organizations as closed systems unaffected by the outside world.
-In the 1960s, researchers realized that traditional theories failed to account for the outside influence on the efficiency of organizations.
+In the 1960s, researchers realized that conventional approaches failed to account for the external influence on the efficiency of organizations.
 This led to the implementation of open systems in the running of organizations.
-The term open systems refer to the belief that organizations are unique due to their unique operating environment.
-Therefore, the organizations should be structured uniquely to accommodate unique problems and opportunities they encounter in their operations.
+Available methods refer to the belief that organizations are unique due to their unique operating environment.
+Therefore, organizations should be structured uniquely to accommodate unique problems and opportunities in their operations.
 This took into account the regional and cultural influences on the productivity of an organization.

 Description of your organization and how the selected theory relates to the organization.
 Try to analyze your organization based on topics from class.
 Is your organization efficient?
 How are the mission or objectives communicated?
-Would another theory be more applicable for your organization?
+Would another theory be more applicable to your organization?
 If so, how could you try to facilitate change in the organization?
-If you are concerned about anonymity, you do not have to use your organization’s name.
+You do not have to use your organization’s name if you are concerned about anonymity.

 The organization selected for this paper is an anonymous IT company.
-The discussion is based on how the outside world affects the organization’s performance, as assumed in the open system theory.
+The discussion is based on how the outside world affects the organization’s performance, as the open system theory assumes.

 1. Influence of cultural values.

 The organization recognizes that cultural values influence the ethical conduct of the organization.
-They, therefore, carry out their operations with respect to the cultural beliefs of the local society.
+They, therefore, carry out their operations concerning the cultural beliefs of the local society.

 1. Economic environment.

-Economic factors such as recessions, regional unemployment, and many other economic factors affect the profitability of the company.
-Therefore, the organization should take measures to cope with different economic situations.
+Economic factors such as recessions, regional unemployment, and many other economic factors affect the company’s profitability.
+Therefore, the organization should take measures to cope with different financial situations.

 1. Legal and political environment.

 Legal and political systems have the mandate to allocate powers in society.
 They also affect the stability of society hence the organization’s future.
-The organization is, therefore, responsible for maintaining a positive relationship with these bodies through the payment of taxes.
+Therefore, The organization is responsible for maintaining a positive relationship with these bodies through paying taxes.

 1. Education system.

-The open system theory is the most effective theory for the operation of this IT Company so far.
-It has ensured a good operation relationship between the organization and other factors in the environment.
-The company has kept its mission and objective clear, and they ensure that they integrate societal needs in its mission and objective statements, which are displayed on its premises and its products.
-They also ensure that their employees are their agents for propagating their mission and objectives.
+The open system theory is the most adequate theory for the operation of this IT Company so far.
+It has ensured an excellent operation relationship between the organization and other environmental factors.
+The company has kept its mission and objective clear, and they provide that they integrate societal needs in its mission and factual statements, which are displayed on its premises and its products.
+They also provide that their employees are agents for propagating their mission and objectives.

 References